wassim-trabelsi/vision_foodvisor/README.md

 This repository present the results of both exercices :

-First we successfully build a binary classifier that achieve more that *90%* accuracy and recall.
+First we successfully build a binary classifier that achieve more that **90%** accuracy and recall.

+The function has_tomatoes() is built !
+Try it with the command `python detect.py -i image_path.ext `

+Example `python detect.py -i data/assignment_imgs/1bc35c0a1a67cb25f99bbfde2192dc28.jpeg `

+Should print the following :
+`
+There is some tomatoes !!
+Be careful
+`

+And `python detect.py -i data/assignment_imgs/1b54ec8350f5dac91cf5bcec92bce32b.jpeg `

+Should print the following :
+`
+No tomatoes detected here
+`

 Then we implemented a GradCam to get a localization module